Preston-Landers/Prompt-Like-A-Pro/README.md

 This goes back to the point about bouncing results between different models.
 You can use different models for different tasks, and switch between them as needed, and ask each to critique the other's results.

+#### Profile customization

+Most of the cloud LLM providers give you some form of personalization or profile customization, and/or projects to organize your efforts.

+This allows you to upload any kind of prompts, notes, or other background information that will help the model without having to [constantly repeat](#start-a-new-chat) it.
+This is, in effect, just the same as you putting all of it before your main prompt in a thread, to save you the trouble of having to type or paste it.
+Which sounds simple enough, but this is incredibly powerful.

+However, I've found that if you put your general hobbies/interests in one of these account-wide personalization notes, be prepared to have it brought up frequently.
+However, for more advanced projects where there is some kind of body of knowledge that will help smooth future prompts, it absolutely makes sense to put this info in the project notes.
+Although caching strategies may vary, it may also consume some context window.

+Usually you need to remember to select the project when creating new chats.
+Things like GitHub or Google Drive integrations can also be incredibly helpful for adding code or text to review.

 ### Vibe coding - all the rage these days